THE STORY OF CABEL T-B RECORDING

 since 1987, last recordings of Ray Perry, first sport event with Cabel

-T-B members, and last recording with "line 1". (from 1986-1989 "line 1"
+T-B members, and last recording with "Line-1" (from 1986-1989 "Line-1"

 was used in the production of 22 official Cabel T-B recordings and countless

-other unofficial Cabel T-B recordings like "The Jobe Zone" series, it died
+other unofficial Cabel T-B recordings like "The Jobe Zone" series; it died

-intro by Dino and Devin, followed by the official call to Ray, finally
+brief intro by Dino and Devin, followed by the official call to Ray, finally

 revealing the "controversy" to him.
 After learning that the whole